marios-code-path/kotlin-spring-reactive-shell/rsocket-security-basic/index.md

 This guide assumes RBAC as the choice strategy for authorization.

-## Application Setup - Enabling Security
+## The Application

-The [Example app](https://start.spring.io/#!type=maven-project&language=kotlin&platformVersion=2.7.3&packaging=jar&jvmVersion=17&groupId=example&artifactId=rsocket-security&name=rsocket-security&description=Reactive%20RSocket%20Security%20Demo&packageName=example.rsocket.security&dependencies=rsocket,security,spring-shell) is a simple service containing 2 methods for sending String representation of leaf colors.
+The [Example app](https://start.spring.io/#!type=maven-project&language=kotlin&platformVersion=2.7.3&packaging=jar&jvmVersion=17&groupId=example&artifactId=rsocket-security&name=rsocket-security&description=Reactive%20RSocket%20Security%20Demo&packageName=example.rsocket.security&dependencies=rsocket,security,spring-shell) is a simple service containing 2 methods for sending streams of Strings.

 The Service interface is as follows: